Filing requirements

 Failing this, the application is rejected (R612-46 CPI).

-The applicant may then file a request for further processing within a period of 2 months from the notification of the rejection decision (R612-52 CPI; a further processing fee must be paid, and the omitted act must be completed within this period).
+The applicant may then file a request for further processing within a period of 2 months from the notification of the rejection decision (R612-52 CPI; a further processing fee must be paid and the omitted act must be completed within this period).

-Furnishing of claim(s)
+Filing of claim(s)

 Requirements